 What is Portland Veterans Acupuncture Project?

 PVAP was founded by a researcher and two acupuncture practitioners who realized that more and more military veterans were returning from deployment, suffering from serious stress symptoms that are able to be treated with acupuncture.
 These typical symptoms of: frequent nightmares, sleeping problems, flashbacks, guilt over leaving, substance abuse, sexual dysfunction, difficulty concentrating, irritability, emotional detachment, anxiety or difficulty thinking clearly, are symptoms that are often not identified or treated by the medical system.
-Current research shows that while medications can help control some of these stress symptoms, only counseling or acupuncture shows promise in treating the cause of the problems.
+Current research shows that while medications can help control some of these stress symptoms, only counseling and some of the complementary medical practices (including acupuncture) show promise in treating the cause of the problems.
 And frequently, acupunctue is not included in military veteran benefits.

 The mission of PVAP is to provide acupuncture treatment to veterans and their families to heal the stress-related problems of civilian readjustment after deployment.
 We hope to show that acupuncture will improve the physical and mental well-being of veterans and their families.